The Silent Anzac

-His Majesty’s Australian Submarine AE2 was launched in the yard of Vickers Ltd at Barrow-in-Furness England on 18 June 1913.
-She commissioned at Portsmouth on 28 February 1914 under the command of Lieutenant Commander Henry Hugh Gordon 'Dacre' Stoker, RN.
-Her crew of 35 comprised officers and sailors from both the Royal Navy and Royal Australian Navy.
-She was the second of two E Class submarines built for the fledgling RAN.
+His Majesty’s Australian Submarine AE2 was launched in the yard of Vickers Ltd at Barrow-in-Furness, England on 18 June 1913 by Mr W.H.
+Wharton.
+She commissioned at Portsmouth on 28 February 1914 under the command of Lieutenant Commander Henry Hugh Gordon Dacre Stoker, RN.
+Her crew of 35 comprised officers and ratings from both the Royal Navy and Royal Australian Navy and she was the second of two E Class submarines built for the fledgling RAN.

-Following the outbreak of World War 1 in August 1914, AE2 and AE1 were ordered to join Australian naval and military forces assigned to capture the German colonies in New Guinea.
-Stoker and his crew took part in the occupation of New Britain, culminating in the capture and surrender of Rabaul on 13 September 1914 and the general surrender of the New Guinea territories on 22 September 1914.
+Following the outbreak of World War 1 in August 1914, AE2 and AE1 were ordered to join the Australian Naval and Military Expeditionary Force (ANMEF) assigned to capture the German colonies in New Guinea.
+Stoker and his crew took part in the seizure of New Britain, culminating in the capture and surrender of Rabaul on 13 September 1914 and the general surrender of the New Guinea territories on 22 September 1914.

-On 4 October 1914 AE2 proceeded to Suva to join Admiral Patey's force (HMA Ships Australia (I), Sydney (I), Encounter, Warrego (I) and the French light cruiser, Montcalm) which was under orders to counter any threat posed from the German cruisers Scharnhorst and Gneisenau, which had attacked the French Society Islands on 22 September and were still at large.
+On 4 October 1914 AE2 proceeded to Suva to join Admiral Patey's force comprising HMA Ships Australia (I), Sydney (I), Encounter, Warrego (I) and the French light cruiser, Montcalm.
+Patey was under orders to counter any threat posed from the German cruisers Scharnhorst and Gneisenau which had attacked the French Society Islands on 22 September and were still at large.
 Following three uneventful weeks based at Fiji, AE2's service in the Pacific came to an end when she was detached on 8 November with orders to return to Sydney, where she duly arrived on 16 November.

-Following a brief maintenance period, AE2 departed Sydney on 19 December en route for Albany in Western Australia where she joined the second convoy of AIF troops assembling in King George's Sound.
+Following a brief maintenance period, AE2 departed Sydney on 19 December en-route for Albany in Western Australia where she joined the second convoy of Australian Imperial Force (AIF) troops assembling in King George's Sound.
 The convoy of 17 transports sailed on 31 December for Suez via Colombo.
-There were no other escorting warships on this occasion and whenever possible AE2 was taken in tow.
-On 28 January 1915 the convoy arrived in Suez following what was, for the the crew of the submarine, a long and uncomfortable passage across the Indian Ocean, through the Gulf of Aden and Red Sea.
+Following the destruction of SMS Emden by HMAS Sydney the previous month, there was no requirement for other escorting warships and whenever possible AE2 was taken in tow to reduce wear on her engines.
+On 28 January 1915 the convoy arrived in Suez following what was, for the crew of the submarine, a long and uncomfortable passage across the Indian Ocean, through the Gulf of Aden and Red Sea.

-Arriving in the Mediterranean, AE2 was attached to the British squadron engaged in the Dardanelles campaign.
-Prior to 25 April 1915 (Anzac Day), her part in operations was minimal, but that changed when Vice Admiral de Robeck, Commander-in-Chief Eastern Mediterranean Fleet, ordered AE2 to attempt to force a passage through the 35 mile long, heavily fortified Dardanelles Strait and enter the Sea of Marmara.
-If successful she was to 'run amok' and prevent enemy shipping transitting between the Bosphorus and the Dardanelles from re-supplying Turkish troops on the Gallipoli peninsula.
+Prior to 25 April 1915, AE2’s part in operations was minimal, but that changed when Vice Admiral de Robeck, Commander-in-Chief (C-in-C), Eastern Mediterranean Fleet, approved plans presented to him by Stoker to attempt to force a passage through the 35 mile long, heavily fortified Dardanelles Strait and enter the Sea of Marmora (also spelt Marmara).
+If this could be achieved, enemy shipping transiting between the Bosphorus and the Dardanelles could be prevented from reinforcing and re-supplying Turkish troops on the Gallipoli peninsula.

 'Having proceeded from the anchorage off Tenedos, I lay at the entrance off the Dardanelles until moonset and at about 2:30 am on 25th April entered the straits at 8 knots.
 Weather calm and clear.
 As the order to run amok in the Narrows precluded all possibility of passing through unseen, I decided to travel on the surface as far as possible.'